pderaaij/research-intrapreneurship/thesis/chapter-3.md

 ## 3.1 Research design

-This study uses a descriptive research design.
 Data was collected via diary studies.
 Diary studies are used for two primary reasons.
 First, diary studies are helpful for collecting data on working-environment characteristics that are subject to fluctuations [@bakker2014].
 Second, using diary studies helps prevent common rater bias, a pronounced effect in PE-fit studies [@kristof2005].
 Common rater biases are conscious or unconscious tendencies that influence supplied ratings.
 By using a diary study and thus by collecting responses on multiple days, this bias can be prevented.
 The developed hypotheses concern the relationships of fluctuating states and are typical research questions answered by a diary study [@ohly2010].

 As psychological safety is primarily a team construct [@edmondson1999] and achieving intrapreneurial outcomes is a team effort, the research design is also focused on teams.
 Teams were asked to collect data during a sprint.
 Sprints are a fixed period in which a team tries to fulfil their commitments to work items, promised at the start of the sprint.
 The concept of a sprint is part of Scrum, an agile methodology of work.
 Typically, sprints lasted for two weeks.
 When a sprint started for a team, the data collection period started as well.